firmwaremodules/iotfirmware/otaupdate/msp432/README.md

 The bootloader, manufacturing test application and main application are independently developed, compiled and linked with complete vector tables.
 They are assembled into the combined MAN image in a post-build ("release") step.
 At the same time, the application images are embedded into a firmware update container format (**.fmu**) and then encrypted.
 You can confirm that the .fmu file is encrypted by noting that there is no evidence of a vector table anywhere in the file including the SP and PC initialization values typical at word offsets 0 and 1.

 The bootloader is located at the beginning of the MAN image and after programming, it is placed at the location where the Cortex-M4 processor expects an application to reside on startup.
-The bootloader performs self-tests, checks the status of the MTA selection pin (P4.0) and verfies the integrity of all application images to decide where to set the processor's VTOR (vector table offset register).
+The bootloader performs self-tests, checks the status of the MTA selection pin (P4.0) and verifies the integrity of all application images to decide where to set the processor's VTOR (vector table offset register).
 Once the VTOR is set, the PC (program counter) is moved to point to the target application's reset vector (specified at word offset 1 in the target application's vector table).
 The bootloader's job ends there and the application's startup procedures take over and reconfigures the device as required for the application.

 If the bootloader encounters any fatal errors, it is designed to signal the error condition to port P1.0 - conveniently attached to the LaunchPad's red LED1.